Also known as: Cholecystitis - acute

-The main symptom is abdominal pain that is located on the upper right side or upper middle of your belly that usually lasts at least 30 minutes.
+The main symptom is pain in the upper right side or upper middle of your belly that usually lasts at least 30 minutes.
 You may feel:

 Other symptoms that may occur include:

-A physical exam will show that your abdomen is tender to the touch.
+A physical exam will show that it hurts to touch your belly.

 Your doctor may order the following blood tests:

-In the emergency room, patients with acute cholecystitis are given fluids through a vein and antibiotics to fight infection.
+In the emergency room, you'll be given fluids through a vein.
+You also may be given antibiotics to fight infection.

-Patients who have surgery to remove the gallbladder usually do very well.
+Most people who have surgery to remove their gallbladder recover completely.

-Removal of the gallbladder and gallstones will prevent further attacks.
-Follow a low-fat diet if you are prone to gallstone attacks.
+Removing the gallbladder and gallstones will prevent further attacks.

 - Review date: